Teradyne – Consensus Indicates Potential 2.5% Upside

-Teradyne with ticker code (TER) have now 17 analysts covering the stock.
-The analyst consensus points to a rating of ‘Hold’.
-The range between the high target price and low target price is between 110 and 60 and has a mean target at 86.91.
-Given that the stocks previous close was at 84.78 this indicates there is a potential upside of 2.5%.
-There is a 50 day moving average of 88.42 and the 200 day moving average is 71.2.
-The market cap for the company is $14,234m.
-You can visit the company’s website by visiting: http://www.teradyne.com
+Teradyne with ticker code (TER) have now 17 analysts in total covering the stock.
+The consensus rating is ‘Hold’.
+The range between the high target price and low target price is between 110 and 60 calculating the average target price we see 86.91.
+Now with the previous closing price of 84.78 this now indicates there is a potential upside of 2.5%.
+There is a 50 day moving average of 88.42 and the 200 moving average now moves to 71.2.
+The company has a market cap of $14,234m.
+Find out more information at: http://www.teradyne.com

 Teradyne designs, develops, manufactures, sells, and supports automatic test equipment worldwide.
 The company operates through Semiconductor Test, System Test, Industrial Automation, and Wireless Test segments.
 The Semiconductor Test segment offers products and services for wafer level and device package testing in automotive, industrial, communications, consumer, computer and electronic game, and other applications.
 This segment also provides FLEX test platform systems; J750 test system to address the highest volume semiconductor devices; Magnum platform that tests memory devices, such as flash memory and DRAM; and ETS platform for semiconductor manufacturers, and assembly and test subcontractors in the analog/mixed signal markets.
 It serves integrated device manufacturers that integrate the fabrication of silicon wafers into their business; fabless companies that outsource the manufacturing of silicon wafers; foundries; and outsourced semiconductor assembly and test providers.
 The System Test segment offers defense/aerospace test instrumentation and systems; storage test systems; and circuit-board test and inspection systems.
 The Industrial Automation segment provides collaborative, autonomous mobile, and advanced robotic control software for manufacturing and light industrial customers.
 The Wireless Test segment provides test solutions for use in the development and manufacture of wireless devices, smart phones, tablets, notebooks, laptops, peripherals, and Internet-of-Things devices under the LitePoint brand name.
 This segment also offers IQxel products for Wi-Fi and other standards; IQxstream solution for testing GSM, EDGE, CDMA2000, TD-SCDMA, WCDMA, HSPA+, LTE-FDD, TD_LTE, LTE-A, and 5G technologies; IQcell, a multi-device cellular signaling test solution; IQgig test solution; and turnkey test software for wireless chipsets.
 The company was founded in 1960 and is headquartered in North Reading, Massachusetts.